COSBlab/IPL-workshop/DAY-2/README.md

 To complete this exercise, the student needs to:
 * edit and use the Python notebook ```MDAnalysis_interaction_profile.ipynb``` previously used to analyze homology models
 * this notebook should be adapted to analyze all the AF3 models obtained (5 models for each complex with antibody/fabs) and compute the frequency at which each residue of the viral protein interacts with a partner across different models to identify immunogenic domains.
-To do so, the student will create a PDB file of the viral protein in which the Bfactor column will report the interaction frequency with partners across all the AF3 models generated
+Finally, the student will create a PDB file of the viral protein in which the Bfactor column will report the interaction frequency with partners across all the AF3 models generated